Azumaya algebras and canonical components: Azumaya algebras and canonical components

+When $k = \Q$, note that the condition $k(w) = k(w + w^{-1})$ just becomes condition $(\star)$ from Theorem \ref{thm:MainKnot}.
 According to work of Heusener--Porti--Su\'arez Peir\'o \cite[Thm.\ 1.1]{HP}, the point $\chi_\rho$ is always smooth when the associated root $z$ of the Alexander polynomial is simple, i.e., has multiplicity one.
-In particular, we see that the converse to Theorem \ref{thm:MainKnot} is quite often also true.
+In particular, we see that the full converse to Theorem \ref{thm:MainKnot} is quite often also true.
+We will prove the following after we prove Proposition \ref{prop:StarConverse}.

-\begin{thm} Let $K$ be a hyperbolic knot and $C\subset X(K)$ a canonical component of its $\SL_2(\C)$ character variety.
-Suppose that every root $z$ of the Alexander polynomial $\Del_K(t)$ associated with a non-abelian reducible representation on $C$ is simple.
-Then $A_{k(C)}$ extends to define an Azumaya algebra over the entire smooth projective model of $C$ if and only if condition $(\star)$ of Theorem \ref{thm:MainKnot} holds for every root of $\Del_K(t)$ associated with a non-abelian reducible representation on $C$. \end{thm}
+\begin{thm} Let $K$ be a hyperbolic knot and let $C\subset X(K)_k$ be a canonical component of its $\SL_2$ character variety.
+Assume that the inverse image $C^\prime$ of $C$ in $X(K)_\C$ is the unique component of $X(K)_\C$ containing the character of an irreducible representation.
+If all roots of the Alexander polynomial $\Del_K(t)$ are simple, then $A_{k(C)}$ extends to define an Azumaya algebra over the entire smooth projective model of $C$ if and only if condition $(\star)$ of Theorem \ref{thm:MainKnot} holds for every root of $\Del_K(t)$. \end{thm}

 We also briefly note that large families of knots, like all twist knots, have Alexander polynomial with only simple roots (see \S 6).

 \begin{proof}[Proof of Proposition \ref{prop:StarConverse}] Let $P = \chi_\rho \in C$ be the character of a non-abelian reducible representation $\rho$, $z$ be the associated root of the Alexander polynomial, and $w$ be a square root of $z$.
 Recall that we have non-commuting elements $g, h \in \Gam$ such that our Azumaya algebra $A_{k(C)}$ over the function field $k(C)$ of $C$ has Hilbert symbol